Chung-I/DSnP/hw4/README.md

-type "make" to compile hw4.
+Type "make" to compile hw4.

-type "./memTest" to execute hw4 in your terminal.
+Type "./memTest" to execute hw4 in your terminal.